SaysockRFQ

-Repeatable merch assortment with material and carton discipline from day one
+Repeatable assortment with material and carton discipline from day one

 This is not a named client story.
-It is a composite example built to explain the type of merch and assortment program that needs repeatability more than one-time novelty.
+It is a composite example built to explain the type of assortment program that needs repeatability more than one-time novelty.

 ChannelMerch and reseller mix